rahulchavan888/ActiveMQConsumer/README.md

 Spring boot web app to consume Log messages from ActiveMQ and Store into respective Databases.

-Use MongoDb to store the log json.
+Used MongoDb to store the log json.

-Use Cassandra to store parsed json into respective relational tables.
+Used Cassandra to store parsed json into respective relational tables.

 # dependencies
 ```